 A firm favourite: caramelised butternut squash, sweet apricots and raisins, a good pinch of cinnamon and soft, comforting white beans...
 Heaven!

-- Serve with a generous helping of well-seasoned couscous
+- For a complete meal, serve with your own side dish, such as a generous helping of well-seasoned couscous

 - Vegan & gluten free